-The purpose of this text is not to decide which type of learning curves describes best the data.
+The purpose of this article is not to decide which type of learning curve best describes the data.
 This issue is still highly controversial.
-When performance is measured by response times, many authors defended the power curve (Newell and Rosenbloom, 1981,
+When performance has been measured by response times, many authors have defended the power curve (Logan, 1988; Newell & Rosenbloom, 1981).

-Logan, 1988).
 Its core function is given by $g{PC}(t) = t^{-c}$.
-But Heathcote and his colleagues raised some concerns over the recent years (Heathcote, Brown and Mewhort, 2000).
-They suggested that the exponential curve, given by its core $g{EX}(t) = e^{-ct}$, was as good a contender.
-Other learning curves have also been proposed over the years, such as the general power curve ($g{GP}(t) = (t + d)^{-c}$ (Newell and Rosenbloom, 1981) which has a free parameter d to take into account learning prior to the beginning of the task (also see Cousineau, Goodman and Shiffrin, 2002).
-In the context of memory research, the retention curve measuring percent recalled as a function of time is also a function that fits the framework of Eq.
-1 (Wixted, 1990).

-Which core function is the correct one is not a resolved issue.
-In addition to this theoretical question however, there is a more empirical question about the curvature present in the performance.
+But Heathcote and his colleagues have raised some concerns over recent years (Heathcote et al., 2000).
+They have suggested that the exponential curve, given by the core $g{EX}(t) = e^{-ct}$, was as good a contender.
+Other learning curves have also been proposed over the years, such as the general power curve $[g{GP}(t) = (t+d)^{-c}]$; Newell & Rosenbloom, 1981], which has a free parameter d to take into account learning prior to the beginning of the task (see also Cousineau, Goodman, & Shiffrin, 2002).
+In the context of memory research, the retention curve measuring percentage recalled as a function of time is also a function that fits the framework of Equation 1 (Wixted, 1990).
+Which core function is the correct one is not an issue that has been resolved.
+In addition to the theoretical question of which type of function describes the core, there is an empirical question about the curvature present in the performance, given a hypothesized core function.
 Curvature (or learning rate) is a measure of the speed at which performance reaches the asymptote.
 In the following, the curvature is quantified by the learning rate parameter c, assuming one type of curve (exponential, power, etc.).

-Some theories predict that the stimuli to be learned will affect the curvature (reduction of information theories for example; see Haider and Frensch, 1996), whereas others predict that the stimuli will not affect curvatures but only the bounds a and b (such as strength theories; see Dumais, 1979).
-Logan's Instance-based theory predicts that curvatures will be equal for the mean response times and their standard deviations.
-This same prediction also holds for the SSTS, a subset of the serial self-terminating class of models in visual search (Cousineau and Larochelle, submitted).
-The aim of this paper is twofold.
-First, because mean performances are often used, we present a simple method to recover the parameters $\{a, b, c\}$ out of averaged performance.
-Second, we present a method to test if the learning rates of two or more curves are equal.
+Some theories predict that the stimuli to be learned will affect the curvature (reduction of information theories; e.g., see Haider & Frensch, 1996), whereas other theories predict that the stimuli will not affect curvatures but only the bounds a and b (such as strength theories; see Dumais, 1979).
+Logan's (1988) instance-based theory predicts that curvatures will be equal for the mean response times and their standard deviations.
+This same prediction also holds for the SSTS, a subset of the serial self-terminating class of models in visual search (Cousineau & Larochelle, 2003).
+The aim of this article is twofold.
+First, because mean performances are often used, we present a simple method for recovering the parameters $\{a, b, c\}$ out of averaged performance.
+Second, we present a method by which to test whether the learning rates of two or more curves are equal.
 This method is applicable as soon as one type of core function is assumed.
-The core function can be any function that fits Eq.
-1 and so avoids the above controversy.
+The core function can be any function that fits Equation 1 and so avoids the above controversy.

-Fitting averages
+Fitting Averages

 Most theories of learning assume that learning occurs on a trial-by-trial basis.
-Yet, raw data (called trial data hereafter) are usually very erratic, making the learning curve hard to see.
-To reduce the noise present in the data, researchers usually aggregate their data over blocks of trials using averages.
-However, Rickard (1997) pointed out that the curve of the block averages generally does not have the same core as the curve of the trial data (as shown below).
-Yet, this fact should not discourage the use of averaged data:we show in this section how to obtain the learning function of a curve averaged over blocks of successive trials.
+Yet raw data (called trial data hereafter) are usually very erratic, making the learning curve hard to see.
+To reduce the noise present in the data, researchers usually aggregate their data over blocks of trials, using averages.
+However, Rickard (1997) has pointed out that the curve of the block averages generally does not have the same core as the curve of the trial data (as will be shown below).
+Yet this fact should not discourage the use of averaged data; we will show in this section how to obtain the learning function of a curve averaged over blocks of successive trials.
 As will be shown, fitting a curve of averaged data is as easy as fitting trial data but allows the recovery of the right parameters more efficiently.